rywible/wrela6/docs/design/compiler-pipeline-design.md

 - requirement entailment
 - platform primitive precondition and postcondition checking from catalog-owned contracts
+- compiler-runtime helper precondition, postcondition, effect, and capability checking from the selected runtime catalog
 - move/use/consume checking
 - take-session and validation/attempt obligations
 - terminal closure